cszy/ethereum-demos/README.md

 ## Example 4 - Testnet and Truffle

 Now we're going to move from using TestRPC to the Ethereum Ropsten Testnet.
 This is a test blockchain that is available to the public, but no real currency is transacted on.
-Ropstein blocks and transactions can be viewed here:
+Ropsten blocks and transactions can be viewed here:

 https://ropsten.etherscan.io/